John is a fervent writer, gamer, and guitar lover. Former automatic-transmission repairer, welder and hobbyist game developer.

 Buying a guitar can be a bit of a daunting prospect for all but the most seasoned of guitar buyers.
 It’s not simply a matter of knowing which guitar is right for your style of play, you also need to take economics into account.
 Sure, a $2500 guitar will sound better than a $1000 guitar, but be better by enough of a margin to justify the price?
-In this hub, we’re going to look at some of the things you should be taking into account when hunting for that shiny new guitar.
+In this article, we’re going to look at some of the things you should be taking into account when hunting for that shiny new guitar.

-This section is right here at the top for the simple reason that, if you’re a complete beginner looking to learn guitar, you needn’t concern yourself with anything that follows.
+Note: If you’re a complete beginner looking to learn guitar, you needn’t concern yourself with anything that follows.
 Go out and get an inexpensive “Starter Pack” that will often include everything you need to get playing, often for less than a hundred dollars.
 Obviously the guitar will be a far cry from the high end equipment you see your favourite musicians using, but until you’re certain that guitar is for you, you shouldn’t be spending a fortune on a beautiful Gibson or Fender Custom.

 Now, with that out of the way, there are three significant aspects of the guitar itself to consider, and the order of importance you give these aspects is entirely down to you.

 Solid or hollow-body?
 Alder wood or swamp ash?
-Three single coil pickups or one double coil?
+Three single-coil pickups or one double coil?
 All these things affect the tone of a guitar.
 Whether or not this matters to you will depend on a couple of things.
 Firstly, are you going to be playing live and/or recording music with this guitar?
 If you only ever intend to be a casual player for your own enjoyment there’s little point in throwing thousands of dollars away in a search for the perfect sound.
 If, however, you intend to perform with this guitar, and especially if you’re going to record with it, tone may be the most important aspect.

 If the guitar you’re looking to purchase is to be your main (or only) guitar, then feel is arguably the most important aspect.
 A single guitar that you will pick up to practice, jam, perform, record, etc, should be one that feels good in your hands.
 Things to consider in this respect are the size and shape of the body, the thickness of the neck, and the radius of the fretboard.
-Again, which of type of each feature would best suit you could fill a hub of its own, and ultimately it comes down to what feels best.
+Again, which type of each feature would best suit you could fill an article of its own, and ultimately it comes down to what feels best.
 Be sure to try a few out at a local music store before making any decisions in that respect.
 There are a few guidelines to go by, however.
 For example, higher radiused fretboards (that is, closer to being flat) tend to suit soloists more.
-Also, if you’re a quite a small person, you might want to shy away from the popular ES-335 style guitars, which are quite large in the body.
+Also, if you’re a small person, you might want to shy away from the popular ES-335 style guitars, which are quite large in the body.
 Similarly, if you have large hands you might feel more comfortable with a chunkier neck than a thin one.

 This should be the last thing on your mind, right?
 As long as it feels good and sounds great, who cares what it looks like?
-Well that’s often not the case.
-Looking “cool” is a big part of playing guitar, and while you shouldn’t sacrifice the tone and feel fully for something that looks good, perhaps you shouldn’t disregard the appearance altogether.
+Well, that’s often not the case.
+Looking “cool” is a big part of playing guitar, and while you shouldn’t sacrifice the tone and feel for something that looks good, perhaps you shouldn’t disregard the appearance altogether.
 Especially if you’re going to be performing with this guitar.

-Unfortunately there’s not much in the way of advice that can be given in this respect.
-All tastes are different, and what you think looks good will likely be different to what another guitarist thinks looks good.
+Unfortunately, there’s not much in the way of advice that can be given in this respect.
+All tastes are different, and what you think looks good will likely be different from what another guitarist thinks looks good.
 Look at your favourite musicians, stand in front of a mirror at the guitar shop, whatever you need to do.
 Figure out what works for you, because only you can.